Standard Norm Varieties for Milnor Symbols mod p: Symmetric Powers

-We will use this in theorem \ref{varietytoquadric} and theorem \ref{varietytoSB}. \end{remark} \begin{remark} Since our problem only concerns with birational isomorphism, we can always replace our varieties with birationally isomorphic ones when it suits our purpose but does not change our result.
+\begin{remark} Since our problem only concerns birational isomorphism, we can always replace our varieties with birationally isomorphic ones when it suits our purpose but does not change our result.
 Or we can consider what happens with the generic fiber.
-For example, in theorem \ref{varietytoquadric} we consider the residue field of the generic fiber of the map $p$ in our construction without mentioning $V, W$, and $X'$. \end{remark}
+For example, in theorem \ref{varietytoquadric} we consider the residue field of the generic fiber of the map $p$ in our construction without mentioning $V, W$ and $X'$. \end{remark}

-\section{When $p=2$}
+\section{When $p = 2, \text{ all } n$}

-When $p=2$ we turn the $p$-generic splitting variety $X$ for $\{a_{1},...,a_{n}\}$ into the birationally isomorphic Pfister quadric associated to the Pfister form $ \langle\langle a_{1},...,a_{n}\rangle\rangle$.
-Once in quadric territory, we show this quadric defined by the $a_{i}$'s is birationally isomorphic to the quadric defined by the $b_{i}$'s through a sequence of birationally isomorphic quadrics, using Chain P-equivalence Theorem for Pfister forms.
+When $p = 2$, we show that the standard norm varieties are birationally isomorphic to Pfister quadrics associated to Pfister forms.
+This result together with the Chain P-equivalence Theorem and properties of quadratic forms will allow us to compare the standard norm varieties for two equal symbols.